IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 Objectivity requires monitoring to ensure special measure are having the desired effect and not causing harm.
 > Elimination of de jure as well as de facto  discrimination is required for the equal enjoyment of economic, social and cultural rights.  **Failure to adopt, implement and monitor effects of laws, policies and programmes** to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant **constitutes a violation of those rights.**[^25]

+> States parties **should regularly assess** whether the measures chosen are **effective in practice**.[^19]

 ### Necessary
 Different treatment must be necessary to reach the intended goals.
 If a program or policy can meet the goals of protecting or supporting a groups human rights by universal means, then different treatment is not necessary.

 ### Proportional
 The special measure must be proportional to the disadvantage that is being addressed.

+### Time limited
+Special measures should be time limited and end once the goal is reached.
+The goal should be stated on commencement, and not be changed during the period without the same requirements (reasonable, objective etc.) to justify the change

+Some measures can be permanent, but these must be clearly identified.

 ### Promoting general welfare and supporting human rights
 Special measures must support the protection and promotion of human rights.